 I have two formats that I like to use for the different levels of learners.
 The lesson for students K-2 is going to look different than 3-5.

 To decide what to include in my lessons, I use the ISTE Standards for Students.
 At the beginning of creating all of my lessons, I laid out a plan for including each standard enough times for students to master it.
-I guess you could call it a pacing guide, but I didn't complicate it with time limits at this point.
+I guess you could call it a pacing guide, but I didn’t complicate it with time limits at this point.
 It was basically just a spreadsheet of the standards on top and the grade levels on the side with Xs for which standards I wanted to teach in each grade level.
 By the end of 5th grade everything was covered to mastery.
 I made myself a whole binder of forms to organize it.
-Click here to check out a blog post I wrote about it.
+Click here to see the binder.

 In addition to early finisher activities online, I also keep a classroom library that they can use if they finish early.
 I leave that option up to each student.
 Here are some of my favorite technology themed books: